-- i.
-On November 10, 2004, the Company was sued in the Superior Court of New Jersey in Atlantic County along with other defendants in a purported class action lawsuit for alleged personal injuries related to defendants' sale of amiodarone.
-On June 9, 2010, the class action case was dismissed with prejudice, with a window of 150 days for individual claimants to file lawsuits.
-Only one suit was commenced against the Company.
-In early 2011, an agreement to resolve this matter was reached which will have no material impact on the Company's financial position. - ii.
+ii.
 A group of former Israeli soldiers have filed three lawsuits for personal injury against the Municipality of Haifa, The Israel Oil Refineries Ltd., The Haifa Town Union Sewage and Haifa Chemicals Ltd. alleging that they contracted serious illnesses as result of their military service which included diving in the Kishon River near Haifa Bay.
-In 2005, the Company and over 40 municipalities, governmental entities (including the State of Israel), cooperative villages (kibbutzim) and other companies, were named as third party defendants in these lawsuits.
+In 2005, the Company and over 40 municipalities, governmental entities (including the State of Israel), cooperative villages (kibbutzim) and other companies, were named as third-party defendants in these lawsuits.
 The hearing of the lawsuits was consolidated with the hearing of another lawsuit filed by a group of fishermen also claiming to suffer from serious illnesses as a result of their activities in the Kishon River.
-The proceedings are currently in different stages, during which the parties present the evidence in the cases to the court. - iii.
+The proceedings are currently in different stages, during which the parties present the evidence in the cases to the court.

+iii.
 On April 28, 2008, the Company agreed to pay \$10,000, of which \$7,000 will be provided by its insurance company, as part of a settlement with plaintiffs in a class action suit, Zwickel v.
 Taro Pharmaceutical Industries Ltd., 04-CV-5969 (S.D.N.Y.).
-The legal proceedings were initially filed in 2004, and a consolidated amended complaint was filed in 2007, against the Company and certain of its current and former officers and directors alleging claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
+The legal proceedings were initially filed in 2004, and a consolidated amended complaint was filed in 2007, against the Company and certain of its current and former officers and directors alleging claims under Sections 10(b) and 20(a) of the Exchange Act.
 The settlement amount of \$10,000 owed by the Company was accrued as part of other long-term liabilities in the 2006 consolidated balance sheet.
-The receivable from the insurance company was recorded as part of long-term receivables and other assets in the 2007 and 2006 consolidated balance sheets.
-On October 26, 2009, the Company fulfilled its obligation as per the terms of the settlement agreement and the Company's insurer paid its respective settlement amount as well.
+The receivable from the insurance company was recorded as part of long-term receivables and other assets in the 2006 consolidated balance sheet. &# 160;On October 26, 2009, the Company fulfilled its obligation as per the terms of the settlement agreement.

 - d.
 In 2003, the Company and its Irish subsidiary entered into an agreement with a government agency in Ireland to receive grants for the development and provision of employment for a manufacturing facility in Ireland.
-The obligation to repay these grants terminated in 2008 and 2009, subject to the continued operation and control by the Company's Irish subsidiary.
+The obligation to repay these grants terminates in 2008 and 2009, subject to the continued operation and control by the Company's Irish subsidiary.
 The grants, or portions thereof, may be revoked if jobs related to the grants remain vacant for a period in excess of six calendar months.
-As of December 31, 2007 and 2006, the balance of grants received was \$233 and \$538, respectively, and is included in other long-term liabilities.
+As of December 31, 2006 and 2005, the balance of grants received was \$538 and \$1,265, respectively, and is included in other long-term liabilities.
 Subsequent to the balance sheet date, the Company fulfilled all of its obligations under the terms of the grant agreement and earned the full benefit of the grant.
-This grant was amortized as earned by the Company. - e.
-Subsequent to the balance sheet date, in November 2009, the Company's Irish subsidiary sold a vial filling line for \$1,485, net of transaction costs.
+This grant was amortized as ea rned by the Company. - e.
+Subsequent to the balance sheet date, in November of 2009, the Company's Irish subsidiary sold a vial filling line for \$1,485 net of transaction costs.
 For further details see Note 1.f.

-NOTE 15: - SHAREHOLDERS' EQUITY
+NOTE 14: - SHAREHOLDERS' EQUITY

 - a.
 Pertinent rights and privileges of ordinary shares: - 1.
-100% of the rights to profits are allocated to the ordinary shares. - 2.
-100% of the dissolution rights are allocated to the ordinary shares. - 3.
-Two-thirds of the voting power of the Company's shares is allocated to the ordinary shares. - b.
+100% of the rights to profits are allocated to the ordinary shares. - $2. \ \, 100\%$ of the dissolution rights are allocated to the ordinary shares.

+3. Two-thirds of the voting power of the Company's shares is allocated to the ordinary shares.

+b.
 Founders' Shares: